The Brooklyn Bridge Park Kayaking Program

 In 2014, we hope to expand our offerings, purchase additional boats and equipment, and increase our educational efforts.

-The Brooklyn Bridge Park Boathouse, Inc. Board of Directors
+Current Brooklyn Bridge Park Boathouse, Inc. Board of Directors

 Charlie O'Donnell, Chair